This page was adapted from an article by Right to Counsel NYC

 Please note: Things are always changing.
 Please keep checking back for updates.
-This page was last updated on May 4, 2021.
+This page was last updated on September 2nd, 2021.

 Can I Be Evicted?

-Am I Eligible to Delay My Eviction Until at Least Aug 31st?
+Am I Eligible to Delay My Eviction Until at Least January 15th, 2022?

 - cannot pay rent or find alternative housing due to financial hardship because of lost income or increased expenses, AND government assistance has not made up for the lost income or increased expenses.
 OR